 Within a day or two of the lottery incident, the client was solicited by phone again.
 Stover had previously notified several local branches to alert him if the client visited.
 As suspected, she returned to a PNC branch and withdrew $7,000.

-Stover had a hunch that she would return to the Mechanicsburg Post Office to express mail the money.
-He drove to the Post Office, and the clerk confirmed an elderly woman fitting the client’s description had been there within the hour and mailed the envelope.
+Stover had a hunch that she would return to the local post office to express mail the money.
+He drove to the post office, and the clerk confirmed an elderly person fitting the client’s description had been there within the hour and mailed the envelope.

-“The mail office supervisor understood the situation, and we searched the bins in the back of the Post Office,” he said.
-“Again, amazingly, we found the envelope that contained the $7,000 still in PNC teller-wrapped straps.”
+“The mail office supervisor understood the situation and searched the bins in the back of the post office,” he said.
+“Again, amazingly, the envelope that contained the $7,000 was found, still in teller-wrapped straps.”

 The envelope was addressed to a contact in Connecticut, a likely “reshipper.”
 These are people recruited to accept packages containing cash, stolen checks and other merchandise that are “reshipped” to the criminals as part of the scam.
 "In this instance, the bad guy learned the Florida package was confiscated, so, he told my client to send the next package to a different address.”